Q&A: Where are we in the COVID-19 vaccine race?

-NEW YORK(Reuters) - Drugmakers and research centers around the world are working on COVID-19 vaccines, with large global trials of several of the candidates involving tens of thousands of participants well underway.
-Some companies had suggested early trial data could be ready for release in October, but have since pushed that back to November and December.

-The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has claimed over a million lives worldwide:
+The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has claimed over 1.25 million lives worldwide:

 Who is furthest along?